TiosneyStudio/Dimentionalz/README.md

 Post your suggestions in the Issues section, use this format

-[Issue/Suggestion] Your suggestion tittle
+[Issue/Suggestion] Your suggestion/issue tittle

 Please DON'T suggest changes in the spanish translation.

-The project is still not downloadable anywhere and its on very early development.
-Be patient.
+The actual version is an PinDev(Pre In Development) release.
+May (or will) contain bugs and its very uncompleted.